SamanthaHighPhD/shphd.io/blog-starter-app/_posts/Udacity-2019.md

   url: '/assets/blog/banners/Rainbow05Blue.jpg'
 ---

-After gaining my Ph.D. in Biology and travelling around the world I decided to learn more about computer science through a Udacity Course.
+After gaining my Ph.D. in Biology and traveling around the world I decided to learn more about computer science through a Udacity Course.
 I earned the Intro to Programming Nanodegree from Udacity in 2019.

 ## Udacity Intro to Programming Nanodegree Topics